PixelsCamp/talks/central-logging-system-with-ELK-stack_rafael-galrito.md

 All these tools can also work as standalone.

-In this talk, we'll go through the entire ELK stack.
+In this talk, we'll go really fast through the entire ELK stack programs.
 Demo will focus on quickly setup ELK stack, logstash filters and data visualization.

 ---------------